dimun/poker_validator/README.md

 ## Instalation

-  Add this line in deps to your file mix.Examples
+  Add this line in deps to your file mix.exs

   ```Elixir
   defp deps do